efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

   - This is _not_ necessarily the whole data layer
     - It's ~ 1/6 of the whole data layer
   - Is a plain JS object
-  -  Business britical data needed at Page Load
+  -  Business critical data needed at Page Load
     - Data to be passed to tags at Page Load
-    - DAta needed to evaluated Load Rules corerectly
+    - Data needed to evaluated Load Rules correctly
-    - Data needed to fule Extensions
+    - Data needed to fuel Extensions
   - Page-Type dependent
     - Not all data is needed on all pages
       - Don't include anything that doesn't need to be there

 ### `utag.js`
-- Loaded asyncronously
+- Loaded asynchronously
 - Controller file
 - Collects and collates data from utag_data and other sources, into the data layer
 - Contains load rules logic